 Land Use: The Proposed Action would occur entirely within NAVSTA Everett and would not change existing land use designations on the installation.
 Each component of the Proposed Action would occur within areas designated for their proposed uses (e.g., industrial).
 The proposed construction areas on NAVSTA Everett are primarily designated in the Installation Development Plan (Navy Region Northwest, 2016) as having high development potential; therefore, the Proposed Action would be consistent with NAVSTA Everett's Installation Development Plan, and implementation of either alternative under the Proposed Action would have no impact to land use.
 A Coastal Consistency Determination was prepared in accordance with the Coastal Zone Management Act and submitted to Washington Department of Ecology (WDOE).
-The Coastal Consistency Determination and related correspondence will be included in the Final EA Appendix B, Coastal Zone Management Act Documentation.
+WDOE concurred with the Navy's determination that the Proposed Action would be consistent with Washington's Coastal Zone Management Plan.
+The Coastal Consistency Determination and related correspondence are included in Appendix B, Coastal Zone Management Act Documentation.

 Visual Resources: The analysis of visual resources considers the natural and built features of the landscape visible from public viewpoints that contribute to an area's visual quality.
 Situated on the water in an overall industrial waterfront region, NAVSTA Everett presents a consistent visual environment, primarily due to its recent and architecturally coordinated campus-inspired construction.
-While construction activity and the resulting new infrastructure would be visible from nearby high-elevation residential areas, construction activities would be temporary and the resulting structures would be visually consistent with the existing NAVSTA Everett visual environment because the new structures would comply with the architectural requirements contained in the NAVSTA Everett Base Exterior Architecture Plan, thus ensuring consistency with the overall visual setting of NAVSTA Everett.
+While construction activity and the resulting new infrastructure would be visible from nearby highelevation residential areas, construction activities would be temporary and the resulting structures would be visually consistent with the existing NAVSTA Everett visual environment because the new structures would comply with the architectural requirements contained in the NAVSTA Everett Base Exterior Architecture Plan, thus ensuring consistency with the overall visual setting of NAVSTA Everett.
 Therefore, the Proposed Action or alternatives would result in negligible impacts to visual resources.